Treacherous/treacherous/readme.md

 ## Features / Benefits

 - Fully async validation
-- Separation of rules and validation allowing composable rulesets
+- Separation of rules and validation allowing composable rule sets
 - Supports nested complex objects/arrays
 - Optional Reactive validation, can monitor your model and re-validate automatically
 - Outside in validation, does not augment your models in any way